arsuq/MemoryLanes/MemoryLanes/README.md

 - **TrackGhosts** In order to dispose the correct number of lost fragments, each lane tracks them with weak references and resets one allocation for every GC-ed and non disposed fragment.
 Even in this mode, one should still dispose for as long as there is one ghost fragment the lane reset is dependent on a GC pass.
-   If the consumer disposes all fragments properly, this mode behaves as the FragmentDispose mode with the additional tracking overhead.
+   If the consumer disposes all fragments properly, this mode behaves like the FragmentDispose mode with the additional tracking overhead.

-> The overhead is a longer allocation path including the creation of weak ref structures as well as the usage
-> of heavier kernel synchronization.
-The FragmentDispose mode spins.

-   The *TrackGhosts* mode shifts the responsibility from Disposing to launching the cleanup function with a timer or in any other way.
+   The *TrackGhosts* mode demands a triggering logic for the cleanup function, with a timer or in any other way.
    The MemoryCarriage as well the MemoryLane classes have a *FreeGhosts()* method which is multi-call protected, so it's safe to call it more than once.

    In general, forgetting to call Dispose on a fragment should be considered a bug.
 However if the consumers of the fragments are unknown the only safe assumption one could make is to expect a bad disposal.